Don't Speak: Clients from Substance-Dependent Families Guide

 • Feeling "mean" when saying no

-• Start asking questions about the world around you
+• Start asking questions about the world around them

-• Practice telling others about your life - it gets easier with time
+• Practice telling others about their life, it gets easier with time

-• Ask for clarification when you don't understand something
+• Ask for clarification when they don't understand something

-• Practice asking for one small thing you need each day
+• Practice asking for one small thing they need each day

 • Learn to say no when appropriate